shamspias/ScrapeMaster/README.md

 # ScrapeMaster

 ScrapeMaster is a FastAPI microservice for web scraping that extracts images and page content from a list of URLs using a tiered approach.
-It first attempts to retrieve JavaScript-rendered pages via Splash (a Scrapy-style solution), then falls back to Selenium (in headless mode) and finally, if needed, to a simple Requests-based scraper.
-Caching is used to improve performance and avoid re-scraping pages too often.
+It first attempts to retrieve JavaScript-rendered pages via Splash (a Scrapy-style solution) or a simple aiohttp-based scraper, and if those methods yield empty content, it automatically falls back to using Playwright (headless Chromium) to ensure complete page rendering.
+Caching is used to improve performance and to avoid re-scraping pages too often.

 ## Features

 - **Tiered Scraping:**
   - **Splash (JS Enabled):** Uses a Splash service to render pages with JavaScript.
-  - **Selenium Fallback:** If Splash fails, falls back to Selenium with Chrome in headless mode.
+  - **aiohttp Fallback:** If Splash fails, uses an aiohttp-based scraper.
-  - **Requests Fallback:** If Selenium also fails, uses a simple requests-based scraper.
+  - **Playwright Auto-Fallback:** If the above methods return empty content, ScrapeMaster automatically falls back to Playwright (headless Chromium) to capture the fully rendered page.
-- **Image Extraction:** Scrapes all image URLs from the main page.
+- **Image Extraction:** Optionally scrapes image URLs from the main page.
-- **Content Extraction:** Retrieves internal links and processes each page to extract the title, text snippet, full text, and compute a similarity score based on an optional query.
+- **Content Extraction:** Retrieves the title, a text snippet, full page content, and a similarity score based on an optional query for the provided URL(s) without following internal links.
 - **Caching:** Caches results to reduce redundant requests and speed up subsequent scrapes.
 - **Flexible HTTP Handling:** Ensures robust scraping even against dynamic or protected web pages.